MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/clistctrl-class.md

 ### <a name="remarks"></a>Note

-Il `LVCOLUMN` struttura contiene informazioni relative a una colonna nella visualizzazione di report.
+La `LVCOLUMN` struttura contiene informazioni su una colonna in visualizzazione report.

 ### <a name="example"></a>Esempio